Proposal Lifecycle

 Dev-centric

-Affects Builders, API structure, staking mechanics, and more
+Affects developers, API/SDK structure, staking mechanics, and more

 Org-centric

-Affects organizational onboarding or policy logic, and more
+Affects organizational onboarding, policy logic, decision relays, and more

-This tagging affects vote weighting multipliers, as defined in the page.
+This tagging affects vote weighting multipliers, as defined in the Voting Power Model page.

 Proposal Submission Requirements (Planned)